beakerbrowser/beaker/docs/DNS.md

 When a pURL points to a DNS shortname, Beaker will watch for reassignments to new dat keys via the DNS record.
 Reassignments are automatically accepted and processed.
 In most cases, this means updating internal dat-key records.
 Unwalled Garden's crawler will automatically reindex the site in order to properly process any changes.

-## How manifest `domain` changes are handled

-A manifest `domain` change is more difficult to address, as it changes the Primary URL of the site.
-In addition to internal re-assignments as when the pURL DNS-record changes (see above) Beaker will update published the Unwalled Garden follows records to point to the new pURL.
-Any other URLs will not be changed, however, and so records such as comments on your posts will point to the old pURL.

-You should try not to change your pURL often, as it will cause content to go out-of-sync with your identity.

 ## Expected behaviors based on these rules

 ### No pURL